5 Warning Signs Your Shopify Store Is Losing Customers

 Improve the post-purchase experience: Offer self-service edits and proactive communication.

-Incentivize loyalty: Introduce store credits, restocking fees, or exclusive offers.
+Incentivise loyalty: Introduce store credits, restocking fees, or exclusive offers.

-Personalize communication: Segment customers, trigger reminders, and deliver timely messages.
+Personalise communication: Segment customers, trigger reminders, and deliver timely messages.

 Use the right tools: Install apps like Account Editor to automate edits, cancellations, and upsells.